-- 2.9.1 Any part of a passenger ship or a cargo ship that is not fitted with a double bottom shall be capable of withstanding bottom damages, as specified in 2.9.3, in that part of the ship. - 2.9.2 In the case of unusual bottom arrangements in a passenger ship or a cargo ship, it shall be demonstrated that the ship is capable of withstanding bottom damages as specified in 2.9.3. - 2.9.3 Compliance with 2.9.1 or 2.9.2 shall be achieved by demonstrating that $s_i$ , when calculated in accordance with 2.5, is not less than 1 for all loading conditions when subject to a bottom damage assumed at any position along the ship's bottom and with an extent specified in 2.9.3.2 below for the affected part of the ship: - .1 flooding of such spaces shall not render emergency power and lighting, internal communication, signals or other emergency devices inoperable in other parts of the ship; - .2 assumed extent of damage is specified in Table 2.9.3.2;
+- 2.9.1 Any part of a cargo ship of $L_1 \ge 80$ m in length or a passenger ship that is not fitted with a double bottom shall be capable of withstanding bottom damages, as specified in 2.9.3, in that part of the ship. - 2.9.2 In the case of unusual bottom arrangements in a cargo ship of $L_1 \ge 80$ m or a passenger ship, it shall be demonstrated that the ship is capable of withstanding bottom damages as specified in 2.9.3. - 2.9.3 Compliance with 2.9.1 or 2.9.2 shall be achieved by demonstrating that s_i , when calculated in accordance with 2.5, is not less than 1 for all loading conditions when subject to a bottom damage assumed at any position along the ship's bottom and with an extent specified in 2.9.3.2 below for the affected part of the ship: - .1 flooding of such spaces shall not render emergency power and lighting, internal communication, signals or other emergency devices inoperable in other parts of the ship; - .2 assumed extent of damage is specified in Table 2.9.3.2;